kmishra9/SSC/README.md

     a1 - http://goo.gl/RKsqSj
     a2 - http://goo.gl/1XAJeE

-    Note: For all assignments, run OK with --local flag; "python3 ok --local"
+    Note: For all assignments, run OK ending with the --no-browser flag; "python3 ok --no-browser"

     Solutions will be posted on Piazza